slbailey/Retrovue/docs/domain/SchedulePlan.md

 - **Programs are catalog entries**: Programs in Patterns are schedulable entities (series, movies, blocks, composites) without durations
 - **Episode resolution**: Episodes are resolved automatically at ScheduleDay time based on rotation policy
 - **Channel-bound**: Plans are channel-bound and span repeating or one-time timeframes
-- **Layering and overrides**: Plans are layered (Photoshop-style) and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding generic ones
+- **Layering and overrides**: Plans are layered by priority and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding generic ones
 - **Content selection**: Content selection can include regular assets or VirtualAssets
 - **Timeless but date-bound**: Plans are timeless (reusable patterns) but bound by effective date ranges
 - **Archival**: Superseded plans are archived (`is_active=false`) rather than deleted